-- Store your emergency items in the back seat or other area you can access from inside the passenger areas of the car.
+It’s a good idea to store your car emergency kit items in the back seat or another area you can access from inside the passenger areas of the car.
 Severe cold or snow coverage can often make opening your truck difficult if not impossible.

-- When selecting items for your kit: choose function over comfort.
-You may have a blanket that is soft, but it won’t block out cold as well as a thermal sheet.
+When selecting items for your kit: choose function over comfort.
+You may have a soft blanket, but it won’t block out cold as well as a thermal sheet.
 You may not like the taste of protein bars, but they’ll provide more energy than something like chips or candy.